 Whilst chat widgets offer a low-cost (often free) live customer support solution for your website, you really do need to make sure you monitor the chat at all times during your business day.
 If you miss chats or don’t respond to them quickly enough, you may well find it does more damage than if it wasn’t there in the first place (consider the prospect of unwanted negative PR on social media too).

 To summarise – turn your website into a contact engine for your business

 Getting website visitors to engage is a fundamental objective of most websites.
-It doesn’t matter how attractive your proposition, or how great your products are, if your contact methods don’t work, are difficult to use or difficult to find, you are going to fail.
+It doesn’t matter how attractive your proposition is or how great your products are, if your contact methods don’t work, are difficult to use, or difficult to find, you are going to fail.

 - ask a question

 - order your service or product